 As shown above, having a custom-built website lets you create these special functions (or features).

 While you may not necessarily need something as complex and advanced like the site above, having these special functions can help capture and heighten your audience’s interest and attention towards your business.

-If you own a flooring business, customers can easily browse through all your products within your physical stores.
+If you own a flooring business, customers will usually browse through all your products by going to your physical stores.

-But what if they couldn’t be there physically because of some unforeseen situation?
+But what if they couldn’t be there in person because of some unforeseen situation or circumstance?